Puerto Rico governor offers plan to right island's economic ship

 "And, even if spending is reduced to pay the debt, you will soon realize that any reduction in spending implies intolerable effects in aggregate demand and will further throw Puerto Rico into a death spiral that will directly affect creditors' recoveries across the board," Garcia Padilla said.

-Under PROMESA, federal officials appointed the seven-member oversight board charged with helping Puerto Rico get its house in order by working with the governor on a fiscal plan, approving annual budgets and facilitating debt restructuring talks with creditors.
+The seven-member oversight board was a appointed under PROMESA by federal officials.
+The board's job is to help Puerto Rico get its house in order by working with the governor on a fiscal plan, approving annual budgets and facilitating debt restructuring talks with creditors.

-Protesters interrupted the public meeting with shouts of "shame on you," as they did during the first board meeting last month.
-Many in Puerto Rico are critical of the unelected board, calling it an attack on sovereignty.
+As they did during the first board meeting late last month, protesters interrupted the public meeting with shouts of "shame on you."
+Many in Puerto Rico are critical of the board's appointment because it is an unelected body and believe it is an attack on its sovereignty.

-The island, trudging through a decade of economic contraction in addition to the massive debt, struggles with a poverty rate of 45 percent and dwindling population as locals flee for the U.S. mainland.

 Puerto Rico has defaulted on $1.375 billion in principal and interest on its debt.
 Even without servicing debt of more than $34 billion over a 10-year period, Puerto Rico still would have a $6 billion deficit, Garcia Padilla said.

-Without specifying how much of the $70 billion debt he believes should be trimmed, Garcia Padilla said the debt service-to-revenue ratio should not exceed 15 percent.
+Without giving a specific amount on how much of the $70 billion debt should be trimmed to become sustainable, Garcia Padilla said the debt service-to-revenue ratio should not exceed 15 percent.

 The impact of the plan is unclear.
 The governor is not seeking reelection on Nov.
-8. His successor, likely to come from a more creditor-friendly opposition party, could make significant changes.
+8, and his successor, likely to be from a more creditor-friendly opposition party, could make significant changes.

-A group of investors calling themselves the Ad Hoc Group of Puerto Rico's General Obligation Bondholders, who confirmed with Reuters they hold several billion dollars worth of debt, issued a statement panning Garcia Padilla's presentation.

-The group said Garcia Padilla demonstrated "a wholesale disregard for fiscal soundness, factual accuracy, and his obligations under PROMESA and Puerto Rico's Constitution.
-We look forward to working with the Oversight Board and the next Governor to reach a solution for Puerto Rico."

 Puerto Rico receives less federal Medicaid reimbursement than U.S. states.
 The U.S. government foots about $335 million of Puerto Rico's Medicaid bill, or about 12 percent, while the poorest U.S. states receive 75 percent reimbursement.